mcandre/lftp-pocket-reference/setup.md

 ## Package Managers

+For the rest of us, the LFTP community is kind enough to compile and package binaries of LFTP for a wide variety of operating systems.

 ### Mac OS X

 Mac users can install LFTP with the [Homebrew](http://brew.sh/) package manager.
 If you have not installed Homebrew yet, you will want to follow the instructions at http://brew.sh/#install before continuing.